matthsc/ioBroker.gigaset-elements/README.md

 | is01         | Siren                 | matthsc   |
 | um01         | Universal/Window/Door | matthsc   |
 | wd01         | Water                 | matthsc   |

+If you have other elements, or encounter event types that are not yet handled by the adapter, you can enable expert mode in ioBroker, go to the _Debug_ tab in the adapter settings, and prepare test data to submit as a github issue for this adapter to get the additional elements/event types included.

 ## Messages